TemiOlukoko/Weather-App/README.md

 - Current weather data API doc: https://openweathermap.org/current
 - The code for this can be found in the app_1.js file

-Phase 2 of my weather forecast app invoplves making a request to the Open Weather Map API using the 5 day weather forecast API.
+Phase 2 of my weather forecast app involves making a request to the Open Weather Map API using the 5 day weather forecast API.
 - 5 day weather forecast API docs: https://openweathermap.org/forecast5#name5